-- 17) Paragraphs 27C and 27D sets out the requirements that must be satisfied before an operator can apply for a Part 4A order. - 18)Paragraph 27C(1) provides that the operator must have given the required grantor two warning notices (in accordance with sub-paragraph (2)) and a final notice (in accordance with sub-paragraph (5)).
+- 17) Paragraphs 27C and 27D sets out the requirements that must be satisfied before an operator can apply for a Part 4A order. - 18) Following the giving by an operator of a request notice, paragraph 27C(1) provides that the operator must have given the required grantor two warning notices (in accordance with sub-paragraph (2)) and a final notice (in accordance with sub-paragraph (5)).
 Sub-paragraph (6) requires that a final notice may only be given within the permitted period (as provided for at sub-paragraph (7)). - 19) Sub-paragraph (8) gives the Secretary of State the power to make regulations to specify additional conditions that must be satisfied before the operator may give a final notice.
 This might include, for example, a condition requiring that operators have properly identified the relevant occupier by undertaking a Land Registry search.